A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope: Analysis and Discussion

-Fig. \ref{fig:payload_category} illustrates the distribution of 704,407 observed complete payloads, each reconstructed from the packets exchanged within a single connection, revealing a predominantly exploitation-driven threat landscape.
-The dominance of L1 (93\%) highlights the widespread deployment of fully weaponized Log4Shell exploitation chains, while the presence of L2–L4 (i.e., L2: $\sim$0.0001\%, L3: $\sim$1\%, and L4: $\sim$5\%) reflects structured attacker workflows that encompass vulnerability verification and large-scale reconnaissance.
-The recurrence of highly similar payload structures across diverse sources suggests coordinated automation, likely driven by botnets or scanning frameworks, underscoring the continued operational relevance of Log4Shell despite the availability of patches and public disclosure.
+The resulting distribution highlights a threat landscape strongly dominated by exploitation-driven activity.
+Payloads containing command execution or downloader logic account for approximately 93\% of all observations, indicating widespread use of exploitation payloads carrying explicit command-execution or payload-retrieval logic.
+In contrast, callback verification activity is negligible ($\sim$0.0001\%), while DNS-based enumeration and basic JNDI probing represent a small but notable share ($\sim$1\% and $\sim$5\%, respectively), reflecting structured attacker workflows involving vulnerability validation and reconnaissance.
+The recurrence of highly similar payload structures across diverse sources suggests coordinated and automated operations, likely driven by botnets or large-scale scanning frameworks.
+Overall, these findings underscore the continued operational relevance of Log4Shell exploitation in real-world environments despite the availability of patches and its extensive public disclosure.